Gypsy (comics): Film

-A villainous, alternate universe incarnation of Gypsy named Gypsy Woman makes a non-speaking appearance in Justice League: Crisis on Two Earths as a member of the Crime Syndicate who can be intangible.
+A villainous, alternate universe incarnation of Gypsy named Gypsy Woman makes a non-speaking appearance in Justice League: Crisis on Two Earths as a member of the Crime Syndicate who can turn intangible.

 Video games

 Gypsy appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Miscellaneous

 Gypsy appears in issue #22 of the Justice League Unlimited tie-in comic.